What You Need to Know Before Going Long Distance on a Bike

 Take only the essentials with you on your trip.
 Not necessarily because your bike doesn’t have trunk space, but because you won’t really need everything that you pack.
 Anyone who’s gone on a trip knows that you don’t use half the stuff you take with you.
 So on a motorcycle, take even less.

 Packing light means leaving everything at home that you don’t absolutely need.
-Sunblock as well as lip protection are important to protect your skin from the wind and sun if you choose to not wear a full face helmet.
+Sunblock and lip protection are essential for protecting your skin from the wind and sun, especially if you choose not to wear a full-face helmet.
 Taking extra layers in case the weather changes is essential.
 Keep in mind that it’ll just be you and your bike, so what else do you really need?

 Get a Luggage Rack

-Investing in some sort of luggage system for your motorcycle can be very helpful.
+Investing in a luggage system for your motorcycle can be very helpful.
 Backpacks honestly won’t cut it.
 You can get a great luggage rack for your bike for less than $100.
-This ensures you’ll have enough storage for the things you do need to bring and you won’t actually have to carry anything on your body (which can get annoying and tiresome after so many miles).
+This ensures you’ll have enough storage for the things you do need to bring, and you won’t actually have to carry anything on your body (which can get annoying and tiresome after so many miles).

 Having extra storage space on your motorcycle could involve a luggage rack, saddlebags, or sidecases.
-Sidecases are hard storage boxes that provide waterproof storage for your luggage and can be a great addition for your long distance trip.
+Sidecases are rigid storage boxes that provide waterproof storage for your luggage and can be an excellent addition to your long-distance trip.

 Practice Good Posture

-This will be pretty hard to do if you’re riding something like a Kawasaki Ninja, but practicing good posture before, during, and after your long distance motorcycle journey is important.
-Who am I kidding, practicing good posture is important all the time!
+This will be pretty hard to do if you’re riding something like a Kawasaki Ninja, but practicing good posture before, during, and after your long-distance motorcycle journey is essential.
+Who am I kidding?
+Practicing good posture is important all the time!

 Layers and Weather Changes